OpenSteamClient/OpenSteamClient/DEVELOPING.md

 OpenSteamClient is split into two main parts:
 - ClientUI which has a AvaloniaUI based GUI
 - ClientConsole which has a subshell-style CLI
-Common code for both these projects (think: remembered credentials, API wrappers, achievement handling, ConCommands) should go into Common.
+Common code for both these projects (think: remembered credentials, API wrappers, achievement handling, ConCommands) should go into OpenSteamworks.Client.
 All the stuff that interfaces natively with steamclient.so should go into OpenSteamworks (think: wrappers for IClient* APIs, util funcs to handle valve's data formats, but nothing more advanced)

 ## Dependencies